johalexander/subjective-self-tracking/README.md

 The prototype code has been tested and run with CircuitPython 9.0.5.

 #### Schematics and models
+The prototype assembly is detailed in the published thesis paper.

-Fritzing schematics for the prototype are available under `/prototype/schematics/`.
+Fritzing schematics (wiring) for the prototype are available under `/prototype/schematics/`.

 Blender models for the prototype are available under `/prototype/models/`.